Know the Laws: Illinois

 Information about orders of protection and moving with an order of protection in Illinois.

-State-specific information about custody in IL
+State-specific information about parental responsibility and parenting time in Illinois.

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent's consent.